Qiu Miaojin: Writing

 Qiu Miaojin's writing is influenced by the non-narrative structures of avant-garde and experimental film as well as European and Japanese literary modernisms.
 Her novels contain camera angles and ekphrasis in response to European art cinema, including allusions to directors such as Andrei Tarkovsky, Theo Angelopoulos, Derek Jarman, and Jean-Luc Godard.
 During her time in Paris, Qiu directed a short film titled Ghost Carnival.
 In 2021 the original 16mm film was found in the Taiwan Film and Audiovisual Institute's archives and digitized.
 Currently, her works as a filmmaker are in the collection of the Museum of Modern Art, New York.

 Her best-known work is Notes of a Crocodile, for which she was posthumously awarded the China Times Literature Award in 1995.
-The main character's nickname, Lazi, is the direct source of a key slang term for "lesbian" in Chinese.
+The main character's nickname, Lazi, was later adopted as a slang term for "lesbian" in Chinese.
 Notes of a Crocodile was published in 1994, amid a Taiwanese media frenzy surrounding lesbians, including an incident in which a TV journalist secretly filmed patrons at a lesbian bar without their consent, resulting in some suicides, and the group suicide of two girls, rumored to have been lesbians, from the elite high school attended by several characters in the novel and by Qiu herself.
 Along with her final work before her death, Last Words from Montmartre, the novel has been widely described as "a cult classic."

 Last Words From Montmartre is an epistolary novel that comprises 20 letters that can be read in any order, drawing on the notion of musical indeterminacy.
 Its prose appears to "blur distinctions between personal confession and lyric aphorism" according to a review in Rain Taxi.
 Dated between 27 April 1995, and 17 June 1995, about a week before the author killed herself, the letters begin with the dedication: "For dead little Bunny, and Myself, soon dead."
 It has been described as a work of relational art and noted for the required presence of the reader, "a 'you' to narrate to" that is a signature of Qiu's works.